SENeC-Initiative/DeNSE/docs/user/save_data.rst

 Save simualtion results
 =======================

-The data generated from a NetGrowth simulation can be stored on your machine to be reused after.
+The data generated from a DeNSE simulation can be stored on your machine to be reused after.

 There are mainly two kinds of data you can save, those generated during the simulation, which we call `runtime_data` or those at the end of the simulation `static_data`.

-NetGrowth offers a set of functions to analyze these data too.
+DeNSE offers a set of functions to analyze these data too.

 All the `runtime_data` will pass by the
 .. doxygenclass::growth::RecordManager